- Home

 Overview

-Tissue removed during the orchidectomy is sent to a laboratory.
-A specialist called a pathologist examines the cells under a microscope and provides information about the cancer, such as the type, and whether and how far it has spread.
+A specialist called a pathologist looks at the removed testicle under a microscope.
+If cancer cells are found, the pathologist can tell which type of testicular cancer it is and provide more information about the cancer, such as whether and how far it has spread (the stage).
 This helps doctors plan further treatment.

 Having an orchidectomy

-An orchidectomy is an operation to remove a testicle.
-This is often done to confirm a diagnosis of testicular cancer.
-It is also the main treatment for testicular cancer that has not spread.
+An orchidectomy is often done to confirm a diagnosis of testicular cancer.
+It is also the main treatment for testicular cancer.

-- You will be given a general anaesthetic before the orchidectomy.
+- You will be given a general anaesthetic to put you to sleep and temporarily block any pain or discomfort during the surgery.

 - The urologist will make a cut (incision) in the groin above the pubic bone.
-This is shown below with a blue line.
+This is shown below with a red line.

 - The whole testicle is pulled up and out of the scrotum through this cut.